dali0023/Laravel-9-Cheat-Sheet/docs/0036-one-to-one.md

 # Many to Many

 - `Post and Tag` Relationship: A post can have many tags and A tag can have many posts (many-to-many)
+- `Student and Subject` Relationship: One student can have many subjects and one subject can be taken by many students (many-to-many)

 ```php
 class Post extends Model